cplusplus/SG20/compile-time-programming/requires-expressions.md

 It is helpful if:

-* A student is aware of the constraints imposed by their template definitions
+* The student is aware that attempting to specialize the template with types or values which do not match otherwise unstated assumptions will cause errors within the template.

 ### Student outcomes